We Provide Clear Answers To Your Questions

 Is it possible to obtain both Social Security Disability benefits and workers' compensation?

-- Yes, it is possible; however, the amount might be offset if you receive both simultaneously.
+- Yes, it is possible; however, the amount might be offset if you receive both.

 If I become disabled, how long do I have to wait to file for Social Security Disability benefits?